A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 educational affiliates (all rotations offered in the DUCOM Senior

-more than three rotations (maximum of 12 weeks) may be taken at “away”
+more than 16 weeks may be taken at “Away”

-more than four (4) rotations (maximum of 16 weeks) may be taken in any
+more than a maximum of 16 weeks may be taken in any

-one discipline or specialty, with two exceptions: Medicine, in which
+one discipline or specialty [this INCLUDES any required Subinternship], with one exception: Medicine, in which

-a student may take five (5) rotations (maximum of 20 weeks [this INCLUDES
+a student may take a maximum of 24 weeks [this INCLUDES

-may not take the same roation for more than 4
+may not take the same rotation for more than 4

 weeks without the approval of the Special Electives Committee (i.e., if